 Bob rose to his feet and stepped out to the parking lot.
 He looked at the facade and turned to look at the moving truck inside the storage facility.

 “This can work.
 Just gotta gun the genny and park that son of a bitch right along the front here…”

 Sandy refused to step any closer to the corpse than a couple of feet away.
 She peered out into the lot at Bob and Danielle.
 Dani wondered how Sandy had made it this far.

-Then Dani saw Sandy stumble backward against the counter, shouting “There’s another one!”
+Dani saw Sandy stumble backward against the counter.
+“There’s another one!” she shrieked.

-Dani and Bob both found themselves scanning the area.
+Dani and Bob both scanned the area.
 Bob was the first to see the ghoul, tapping Dani’s arm and pointing to it.
 The pair made their way back toward the building.
 Bob grabbed the letter opener out of Dani’s hand and pushed her toward the door.